Is Social Wellness Important?

 The question is: Are we ready to do this?

 The Transtheoretical Model also has ten constructs that describe the Processes of Change, two constructs that define Decisional Balance, and two constructs that scale Self-efficacy. .
 A person can find themselves in the Self-liberation process of change if they are making a firm commitment to change their behavior and outlook of society to strengthen their social wellness.
 Also, most people weigh between the two constructs of decisional balance by realizing the pros and cons of particular changes.
 Furthermore, they consider between the two constructs of self-efficacy in trying to balance confidence and temptation. .

-Understanding that no theory can be the sole reason for behavior change, I chose the Transtheoretical Model of behavior change.
-This reason is that this is the one model that delves into a person's readiness to perceive.
+Understanding that no theory can be the sole reason for behavior change, I prefer the Transtheoretical Model of behavior change.
+This reason is that this is the one model that delves into a person's readiness to perceive as stated above.
 If you are not willing to develop your interpersonal self or see that change may even be needed, this model will inevitably not work.
-The positive aspect about this model is “people can apply a common set of change processes across a wide variety of range of behaviors.” .
+The positive aspect of this model is “people can apply a common set of change processes across a wide variety of range of behaviors.” .

-The stages and experiences in people's lives are what it is going to take to either make them or break them.
-To break this barrier, one is going to have to be ready to perceive things differently, but be opened minded and less biased to things that come to pass.
-To triumph the social wellness barrier, a person can conquer it if the person contributes to one environment and community.
+To triumph the social wellness barrier, a person can conquer it if the person can contribute to their environment and community.
 This person has to be aware of their impact on the world around them.
-They need to emphasize their interpersonal skill between others and nature.
-Lastly, this person has to actively seek communication with those that are around, without feelings of guilt, and improve the world by encouraging healthier living.
+They need to emphasize their interpersonal skill between others and nature and be sure to stay connected to people on a positive level.
+Lastly, a person has to actively seek communication with those that are around, without feelings of guilt, and improve the world by encouraging healthier living.